Improve Customer Experience With These Live Chat Etiquettes

 Know When You’re In Over Your Head

 If you find yourself faced with a customer support issue that you simply cannot solve, don’t be afraid to admit that to the client.
-Reassure him or her that repeating the whole story won’t be necessary, and then transfer everything you’ve done so far to the more senior agent to maintain the live chat etiquettes.
+Reassure him or her that repeating the whole story won’t be necessary, and then transfer everything you’ve done so far to the more senior agent to maintain the live chat etiquette.

 Remember that the person you are communicating with may not be knowledgeable of all the abbreviations, technical terms, and other jargon associated with your product or service.
 At least initially, ask basic questions in simple terms.
 If you establish that the customer is more advanced, then you can elevate the terminology of the conversation.